Tonga Island: Discovering the Heart of the South Pacific

 B. Ha’amonga ‘a Maui

-Haamonga A Maui - Tonga
+Haamonga a Maui - Tonga

 Ha’amonga ‘a Maui is a mysterious ancient stone trilithon near the village of Niutoua.
 Believed to have been constructed in the 13th century, this monumental structure consists of three massive coral limestone slabs arranged in a trilithon formation.
 The site holds great cultural significance and is shrouded in legends and folklore.